 Up until this LED floodlight bulb technology was developed, I had been using the typical 150 watt (tungsten) flood light, or spotlight combination.
 They were consuming many hundreds of watts, which quickly add up to many watt hours!
 Since the time when I installed solar panels (and a battery bank for nighttime energy reserves), I have been very energy conscious of electricity consumption.
 These LED replacement bulbs have solved one of my energy concerns…

 Energy Savings in Watts

-The Hyperikon® LED flood light will save approximately 85% electricity consumption based on ‘lumens’ equivalent (brightness), and only consumes about 10% of what a typical incandescent flood light uses.
+A typical LED flood light (example below) with equivalent lumens as its incandescent counterpart, only consumes about 10% of what a typical incandescent flood light uses.
 That’s a 90% savings differential!

 Typical Flood light: 150 Watts

-This is not only good news for general energy consumption, but if you have solar then it’s very significant!
-But there are more reasons why they’re the best (so far)…
+This is not only good news for general energy consumption savings, but if you have solar off-grid power, then it’s very significant!
+But there are more reasons:

 LED Brightness Comparison